The Operative

 Your training allows you to harness the intriguing energy of focus.
 Chapter 10 features the complete rules for focus.

 Focus Points.
-Your access to this energy is represented by a number of focus points equal to half your operative level, as shown in the Focus Points column of the operative table, + your focus ability modifier (discussed below).
+Your access to this energy is represented by a number of focus points equal to half your Operative level, as shown in the Focus Points column of the Operative table, + your focus ability modifier (discussed below).

 Focus Ability.
 You use Intelligence for your focus ability.